FTKhanFT/arch-installation/README.md

 ## Setup users

 ### Set root password
+🔑 Use a strong and complicated password
 ```
 passwd
 ```

 ### Add your user
+🧑 This will be your user you use to log in
 ```
 useradd -m -G users,wheel,audio,video,storage,power,input,optical,sys,log,network,floppy,scanner,rfkill,lp,adm -s /bin/bash yourusername
 passwd yourusername